 Since I was still moving slow from my year of illness, I realized that I shouldn't put the bulk of my energy in an imminent fight like health care or immigration.
 So I turned my attention to climate change, a systemic problem that doesn't require action tomorrow, but definitely requires action soon.
 It's also a problem that's not rooted in liberal or conservative values: every human has a stake in the outcome.

 I connected with Citizens' Climate Lobby a non-partisan group focused on both national climate change legislation and cooperation across party lines.
 I realized that waiting for Democrats to take all three houses of power wasn't an effective strategy for addressing climate change.
 Not only would it delay action until the 2020s, it would be an easy target for repeal when the winds of change shift in Washington.
 CCL's carbon fee and dividend proposal is structured to be attractive to members of both major parties and therefore stands a chance of remaining on the books as people come and go from Capitol Hill.
 Plus, with the revenue generated from pricing carbon going to households, it could become a widely popular program, meaning constituents will speak up to keep it in place.

 For the last few months I've been working with several other CCL volunteers to organize the Colorado Energy Freedom Tour.
 Following an outreach model that CCL has used from the Gulf Coast to Kentucky to Alaska, we're visiting a handful of towns in eastern Colorado.
 We'll be giving presentations in Erie, Fort Morgan, Greeley, Parker, and Sterling (and hopefully more to come).
 But more important than the information we're sharing, we'll be having conversations with folks about climate change, energy policy, and engaging with our elected representatives to ensure that Coloradans voices, whether urban or rural, are heard.

 If you know anyone who lives near these towns and is interested in energy, climate, or market solutions, we'd love to see them at one of the presentations.
 We're also hoping to meet with organizations like city councils, newspaper editorial boards, chambers of commerce, and growers associations.
-Tell folks to check out Colorado Energy Freedom Tour on Facebook
+Tell folks to check out Colorado Energy Freedom Tour on Facebook or on our website.